Hives/makers-notes/feedback/pairing-feedback.md

 Good session - we got a bit stuck going through the walkthrough for encapsulating database data in an object, but we got up a good ping-pong rhythm on the next part, deleting bookmarks.

 Arthur said I was very patient when we were going through things that he didn't understand, and he appreciated going at a slower pace as it helps you understand the material better.

+## Week 5 (beginning 1 April)

+### Lauren - Monday

+Bit of a rushed reflection as I was off to a process workshop.
+Lauren said I was very patient, allowing her to work through new things and come to a good understanding rather than rushing through.
+She also said my explanations helped her understand some of the new concepts, like the difference between classes/objects in Ruby and JavaScript, and e.g. JavaScript's `.prototype`.